-Keep in mind, all of these calculations are fill-in-the-blank and color-coded on the printable.
-Written in this post is the detailed description.
+Keep in mind, all of these calculations are fill-in-the-blank and color-coded on the printable workbook.
+This post is the detailed description.

-Record your total width and total height in inches on your printable worksheet.
+Record your total width and total height in inches on your printable workbook.

 On the first graph paper section of the printable, you will sketch the total space of the wall using the measurements you found.

 This will be to scale… meaning each square on the graph paper will represent 12 inches.

 When you get to a measurement that only covers part of a box (i.e the additional 8 inches on my width measurement or additional 11 inches on my heigh measurement), don’t feel like you have to be super exact.